Abbondanzo/advent-of-code/2021/24/README.md

 Step 3.
 Let's continue using `w` of 1.
 We know from the previous step observation that `x` must be 1.
 Our `y` register takes on a value of 3.
 And `z'''` is `246 * 26 + 3` or 6399.

 Step 4 is where things get interesting.
-It's the first time that the `aSet` value is 26.
+It's the first time that the `aList` value is 26.
 And where `B` is negative. `6399 % 26 - 10` is -7 so `x` must be `1` no matter what `w` value we have.
 Let's go with `w` of 1, making `y` 12.
 The computation for `z''''` is a bit different now that we're dividing by 26 and not 1.
 When dividing, we floor.
 Therefore, `z''' / A` becomes 246.

 Wait a minute--that was a previous Z value.
-In fact, if we take a look at our `aSet` and `bSet`, the value is 26 in `aSet` for every time the value in `bSet` is negative.
+In fact, if we take a look at our `aList` and `bList`, the value is 26 in `aList` for every time the value in `bList` is negative.
 There is also the same number of negative numbers to positive numbers.

-It looks like `z` is increasing/decreasing by a factor of 26 every time the `aSet` value is 1/26 respectively.
+It looks like `z` is increasing/decreasing by a factor of 26 every time the `aList` value is 1/26 respectively.
 And we know that we start with a `z` of 0 and valid numbers have a final `z` register value of 0.
 Now we need to figure out how the values of `B` and `C` relate to each other.

 Could there be a pattern emerging here?
 I'll find out when it's not 2:30am on Christmas Day.

-## Splitballing Pt.
+## Spitballing Pt.
 2

 Let's work backwards to try to come up with a solution.
 We know that the final `z` register must be 0, so we can generate all the possible starting `z` and `w` values that would yield such a number.
 For starters, let's expand the equation a bit: